HeatXD/RollbackConcept/README.md

 I still need to come up with a proper event system and I need to come up with ways to detect disconnects.

 I should create an example game.
-Coming soonTM.
+Coming soon.

 printf spits out wierd numbers. i should probably make a log to file function.